ANGSD-wrapper/angsd-wrapper/Tutorial.md

 Each wrapper-specific configuration file is split into three parts: the `COMMON` definition, the 'not-using-common' section, and the wrapper-specifc variables section.
 If a wrapper utilizes the `Common` definition, it will always be on line 10.
 The 'not-using-common' section is blocked off by

-#Theta calculation
+## Theta calculation

 Running estimation of theta is very simple now that we've gotten everything set up.
-We need to modify one line in the `THETAS.sh` script:
+We only need to modify one line in the `THETAS.sh` script:

     TAXON=test